rackerlabs/rackspace-how-to/content/general/encryption-fundamentals.md

 to break encryption during World War II and the Cold War are in many ways responsible for the development of the modern computer in the late 20th century.
-Many of the visionary precursors of the modern computer were instrumental in improvements to encryption - often by breaking it.
+Many of the visionary precursors of the modern computer were instrumental in creating improvements to encryption - often by breaking existing ciphers.

 So how do we encrypt things in a way that we can be reasonably certain no one can decrypt them without our key?
 This is a difficult thing to